Mike Evans Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Recent Performances

-- In last week's game against the Giants, Evans was targeted 11 times and racked up six catches for 73 yards and scored one touchdown.
+- Against the Giants last week, Evans was targeted 11 times and racked up 73 yards on six receptions while scoring one touchdown.

-- Evans has reeled in 10 passes (18 targets) for 183 yards (61.0 per game) and has three touchdowns over his last three outings.
+- During his last three games, Evans has racked up 183 yards on 10 receptions with three touchdowns, averaging 61.0 yards per game, on 18 targets.

 Evans' Tampa Bay Teammates